Get logs from a running or stopped container

 Kubernetes debugging: In K8s, if pods exit with code 255:

-# Temporarily modify for debugging
+# Temporarily override for debugging

 command: ["sleep", "infinity"]Then use kubectl exec to investigate.